-I initially researched and designed the tour in 2013 as my final project for Rising Stars, a public engagement training course offered by the University of Cambridge.
-It went from project to reality as part of three annual festivals that bring the University’s research closer to the public: the Festival of Ideas (2013), the Alumni Festival (2014) and Open Cambridge (2017).
+I researched and designed the tour in 2013 as my final project for Rising Stars, a public engagement training course at the University of Cambridge.
+It went from idea to reality as part of three annual festivals that bring the University’s research closer to the public: the Festival of Ideas (2013), the Alumni Festival (2014) and Open Cambridge (2017).
 I guided the tours in all these occasions.
 The 2017 tours were organised in collaboration with the India Unboxed initiative, which marked the UK-India Year of Culture 2017.

-As an offshoot of my research for the project, in 2015 I wrote a piece on the unique history of Indian student admissions at Downing College, my college in Cambridge.
-In 2017 the college archivist, Jenny Ulph, curated a temporary exhibition based on the article at Downing’s Maitland Robinson Library.
+As an offshoot of my research for the walking tour, in 2015 I wrote a piece on the unique history of Indian student admissions at Downing College, which happens to be my college in Cambridge.
+In 2017 the college archivist, Jenny Ulph, curated a temporary exhibition based on my research at Downing’s Maitland Robinson Library.

 “Reinterpreting History from a feminist perspective”.
-Four-hour workshop for secondary school students in course “Feminism: A tool to examine and transform society”.
+Workshop for secondary school students in course “Feminism: A tool to examine and transform society”.
 Campus Junior, Universitat Pompeu Fabra, Barcelona, 8 July 2019 (with Meritxell Ferrer)

 For my writing for a general audience, please see my Publications.